Grades

 The Office of the Registrar automatically applies the Grade Forgiveness to all eligible course repeats at the end of each semester, including the summer semester, after all grades are posted.
 Grade Forgiveness will not be processed after a student graduates.

 A student may petition to have a repeated course not be granted Grade Forgiveness by submitting a Grade Forgiveness Exception Request.
-Petitions must be submitted to the Office of the Registrar, two weeks prior to end of the semester in which the course is repeated.
+Petitions must be submitted to the Office of the Registrar, two weeks prior to the end of the semester in which the course is repeated.

 A different, but similar course may be used if the course for substitution is approved by the student’s advisor, department chair, and college dean.
 Requests must be submitted to the Office of the Registrar by filling out the Grade Forgiveness Substitution Request.